nens/threedi-docs/source/e_2d_levees_tutorial.rst

 =======================================================================
 ..
 Deze pagina is al helemaal geupdate!

 In this tutorial, you are going to build a basic 2D flood model for an area with levees, with a breach location.
 We will start with a model for which the basic parameters are already filled in, and expand the model step by step.
-We will finish this tutorial with a working model that you can play around with on the Live Site.
+We will finish this tutorial with a working model that you can play around with on 3Di Live.
 Our area of interest is the municipality of Nissewaard on the island of Voorne-Putten in the Netherlands.
 The municipality of Nissewaard consists of urban area and farmland.
 Whilst this tutorial represents a real-world area, it is important to keep in mind that some processes will be simplified for the purpose of this tutorial.

 In this tutorial, you will learn the following skills: